 Minimalist Tips for Natural Light Photography

-Everyone knows that one of the best parts of getting a new sofa or coffee table is showing that baby off.
+Everyone knows that one of the best parts of getting a new sectional or coffee table is showing that baby off.
 You can imagine the likes and comments that will roll in after you post your carefully styled, clutter-free new space.
 But something’s wrong.
 The bright and minimalist, magazine-worthy image you visualized instead looks like it was taken from a flip phone in the darkest corners of a nightclub.
 If this has happened to you, you’re suffering from a dearth of natural light.
 To help you get the absolute best photos of your space, we spoke with editorial and lifestyle photographer Gillian Stevens to create this minimalist’s guide to leveraging natural light.

 Gillian’s understated, less-is-more approach to photography and styling has been featured in countless interior design publications, and she’s even brought her expertise to a popular online If I Made class.
 Continue reading to learn her tips and tricks for nailing that perfect minimalist photo so you can show off your space—and your undeniably refined taste.